 - Have successfully completed training verified and recorded by a designated Assessor.

-- Apply for National Certification through the NACP Administration application process (see attached documents)
+- Apply for National Certification through the NCP Administration application process (see attached documents)

 - Personally retain complete and accurate training records to assist with the application process.